joyccino/cifar10withCNN/README.md

 * Validation accuracy and Validation loss: <br>
 ![model1](https://user-images.githubusercontent.com/67300266/123609206-6d657300-d83a-11eb-9e4c-8744a5cd395a.png)
 * Feedback: Model 1 is overfitted.
-* Plan for model 2 and 3: Try out widely used methods (Drop out and Batch normalisation) to prevent overfitting.
+* Plan for model 2 and 3: Try out widely used methods (Dropout and Batch normalisation) to prevent overfitting.

 <b> Model 2: CNN with Dropout </b>
 * Structure: <br>